FairwindsOps/insights-docs/docs/technical-details/self-hosted/installation.md

 ---
 # Installation

-> The self-hosted version of Fairwinds Insights is currently in alpha.
-> The documentation is incomplete, and it is subject to breaking changes.
+> The documentation may be incomplete, and it is subject to breaking changes.

 > You'll need a code provided by the Fairwinds team in order to try out
 > the self-hosted version of Insights.
 If you're interested,